-Growing leeks is not difficult but is certainly not for every gardener; they have a long growing season and to my knowledge are not sprayed with poisons by commercial farmers.
+Growing leeks is not difficult but it is certainly not for every gardener; they have a long season and to my knowledge are not sprayed with poisons by commercial farmers.

-Also you can usually buy them fairly fresh from the greengrocer.
+Also you can usually buy leeks that are relatively fresh, and not wrapped in plastic, from the greengrocer.

-But, if you're a greenie, and have a large garden then your own delicious, healthy leeks may be important to you as they are to me.
+But if you are a greenie and have a large garden, then your own delicious, organic-leeks may be as important to you as they are to me.

-The onion family is well known for its health properties, quite apart from the great taste, particularly a phytochemical known as allicin.
-It's a powerful antioxidant; that means it mops up free radicals and helps prevent cancer.
+The onion family is well known for its nutritious properties, quite apart from the great taste; particularly for a phytochemical known as allicin.
+It is a powerful antioxidant; that means it mops up free-radicals and helps prevent disease.

-Whether it's leeks, garlic, or the common onion, they need to be daily in the healthy diet; add sliced green shallots to your salad and you have the perfect balance of raw and cooked members of the allium family.
+Whether it is a leek, garlic or the common onion, they need to be daily on your plate; add sliced green-shallots or chives to your salad and you have the perfect balance of raw and cooked members of the allium family.

-Leeks are also rich in another bioflavonoid called kaempferol which has been strongly linked in the journal Medicinal Chemistry for its protection against a host of diseases in including diabetes, osteoporosis and high estrogen.
-Read about it in this short review on the dietary flavonoid kaempferol.
+Leeks are also rich in another bioflavonoid called kaempferol which has been strongly linked in the journal Medicinal Chemistry for its protection against a host of diseases including diabetes, osteoporosis and high estrogen.

-At this phytochemical foods page you can find out about the many other vital such substances that we should be enjoying if we want to reach a healthy, vital eighty with all our marbles intact.
+At this phytochemical foods page you can find more information concerning many other vital substances that we should be enjoying regularly; if we want to reach a vibrant, vital eighty with all our marbles intact.

-Growing leeks from seed is actually the way we started.
+Growing leeks from seed is actually the way we got started.
 But if you inadvertently planted them too thickly, then they start to produce pups.
-Taking a clump and splitting them and separating them out is even easier.
+Taking a clump and splitting it and separating out the tiny bulbs is even easier.

 Leeks are slow growing.
 Perhaps most difficult is protecting them from your own careless boots when they are young.